JackOfSpade/FBI_Crime_Data_Analysis/README.md

 ![](https://i.imgur.com/5E0BhCU.png)
 ![](https://i.imgur.com/CaFPPe7.png)

-# Relation Between Each Crime Type and Convicts' Age Group
+# The Relations Between Each Crime Type and Convicts' Age Group
  ![](https://i.imgur.com/3VmvZ18.png)
 This histogram of the data can be modeling by an exponentially modified normal distribution.